NitiChavda/Virtual-Telecaller/README.md

 4. Backend uploads the transcribed text to Google Drive
 5. Kaggle notebook retrieves the input and processes it via LLM
 6. AI-generated response is saved back to Drive
-7. Backend fetches and forwards response to frontend
+7. Backend fetches and forwards the response to the frontend
 8. Frontend displays and speaks the response via TTS
-9. Optionally, user can interact through a text-based chatbot interface
+9. Optionally, the user can interact through a text-based chatbot interface

 ---